Batman-sys/Towards-end-to-end-speech-recognition-with-recurrent-neural-networks-reproduction-/README.md

 I will add more to the ReadME once I have time.

-I assume that the Notebook works
+I assume that the Notebook works, you don't have to download the MNIST dataset